- A day Exploring Caves and St. George’s

-Both times we pulled into Bermuda on a cruise ship I wondered about a large Georgian-style house that sits high on top of a hill over the Dockyard.
+Discover Bermuda history: Both times we pulled into Bermuda on a cruise ship I wondered about a large Georgian-style house that sits high on top of a hill over the King’s Wharf Naval Dockyard.

 Built in the 1800s as the home for the dockyard commissioner, it now houses the National Museum of Bermuda.

-There is mini-golf, a for-fee snorkel beach and regular playground with sprinklers.
-You can also book glass-bottom boat and snorkeling excursions here if you want to try spotting a ship wreck and offshore reefs.
+You can book glass-bottom boat and snorkeling excursions here if you want to try spotting a ship wreck and viewing offshore reefs.

-Lunch break: There are several places to eat but we always find our way to the Frog & Onion, which serves up Dockyard Brewing Company beers alongside British and American pub fare like burgers, Bermuda-onion rings, savory pies and Sunday roast.
+Lunch break: There are several places to eat but we always find our way to the Frog & Onion, a brewpub with an indoor patio.
+It serves up Dockyard Brewing Company beers alongside British and American pub fare like burgers, Bermuda-onion rings, savory pies and Sunday roast.